Yozer/tax-calculations/crypto/README.md

 # Binance
-## Export: Wallet -> Transaction history -> Generate all statements
+## Export: Wallet -> Transaction history -> Generate all statements for all coins and transactions
 You have to convert file from csv to xlsx (or make a PR with csv support).
-Only supports EUR staking.
+Only supports EUR/GBP/USD.

 # Coinbase NOT IMPLEMENTED
 ## Export: Account -> Reports -> All assets and All transactions to CSV.
 Then convert it to xlsx.